hqjennynv/timeloop/solar/TESTING_GUIDE.md

 ## Overview

-The Solar package includes comprehensive tests that validate the einsum conversion pipeline and support both **kernelbench** and **cudacoder** benchmark models.
+The Solar package includes comprehensive tests that validate the einsum conversion pipeline.
 All test outputs use **human-readable YAML** without anchors or aliases.

 ## Solar Pipeline